indeedeng/iwf/CONTRIBUTING.md

 * To run the whole suite for Cadence only `make cadenceIntegTests`
 * To run a specify test case or a test file, you can utilize the IDE or `go test` command.

+To debug the failed test, search for `--- FAIL` in the output logs (in GitHub Action, click "view raw logs"")